-While informal settings, British English is both the spoken and written the official language of Barbados, more casual settings see Barbadians speak a unique dialect like no other.
+During informal settings, British English is both the spoken and written official language of Barbados; more casual settings see Barbadians speak a unique dialect like no other.

-The local language of Barbados is often referred to as the Bajan dialect, or quite simply “Bajan.”
+The local language of Barbados is often referred to as the Bajan dialect or “Bajan.”

-Bajans speak in their native dialect using words in a colorful, expressive, fast-paced manner.
-The Bajan dialect can be a bit tricky to follow at times, especially for visitors to the island.
+Bajans speak in their native dialect using colorful, expressive, fast-paced words.
+The Bajan dialect can be tricky to follow at times, especially for visitors to the island.
 To add to this, each individual speaks their personalized version of the dialect, and new words and expressions are added continuously and accepted as part of the everyday vocabulary of Barbados.

 Nevertheless, the Bajan dialect is understood by Bajans and honorary Bajans all over the world and is spoken proudly and freely island-wide

 Firstly, in the Bajan dialect, the sound of ‘the’ is pronounced as a ‘d‘ sound.
 For example, “that” becomes “dat.”
 ‘This’ is marked ‘dis,’ ‘the’ is spoken as ‘de,’ and so on.